John W. Stanford New Investigator Award for Standards-Related Research Paper

-Dental students and dentists who have earned their dental degree no earlier than 2014 and dentists pursuing an additional degree or specialty are eligible to apply for the John W. Stanford New Investigator Award.
-Permissible application submissions for the John W. Stanford Award include: (a) An original standards-related research report completed within the academic year 2018-2019 but not published; (b) A standards-related article published within the academic year 2018-2019; or (c) A standards-related extended abstract or poster developed within the academic year 2018-2019.
+Dental students and dentists who have earned their dental degree no earlier than 2015 and dentists pursuing an additional degree or specialty are eligible to apply for the John W. Stanford New Investigator Award.
+Permissible application submissions for the John W. Stanford Award include: (a) An original standards-related research report completed within the academic year 2019-2020 but not published; (b) A standards-related article published within the academic year 2019-2020; or (c) A standards-related extended abstract or poster developed within the academic year 2019-2020.
 The abstract should include extended detail on methods and discussion sections.
 All submissions must include an explanation in 250 words or less of how the research incorporates current dental standards and/or contributes to the development of dental standards.
-Applications are due by November 15, 2019 (extended from original due date of October 1).
+Applications are due by October 1, 2020.

 Apply for the John W. Stanford New Investigator Award (PDF)

-Download the John W. Stanford New Investigator Award Informational Flyer (PDF)
+Download the John W. Stanford New Investigator Award Flyer (PDF)

 The awards committee and the ADA Council on Scientific Affairs will select the winner which will be announced in December.
-The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Washington, DC in March 2020.
+The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Boston in March 2021.
 The winner will also be announced in the ADA’s member publication, ADA News and their paper will be eligible for publication.

 The namesake of this award, the late Dr. John W. Stanford, was a pivotal force in dental standards development for more than 40 years and was responsible for the establishment of the ADA’s current standards program.